Best daily deals

 A 2.4GHz wireless RF Hub for the Razer Thresher Ultimate wireless gaming headset.

-If you’re gaming on PC, the only thing to really think about is managing your USB ports.
-Wireless gaming headsets generally don’t use Bluetooth, due to lag and inconsistent console support.
-Instead, you’ll usually find a wireless gaming headset that connects with a USB dongle using a 2.4GHz radio frequency connection, which is less battery intensive and far less prone to lag—plus everything has a USB port, after all.
+If you’re gaming on a PC, the only thing to really think about is managing your USB ports.
+Wireless gaming headsets generally don’t use Bluetooth due to lag and inconsistent console support.
+Instead, you’ll usually find a wireless gaming headset that connects with a USB dongle using a 2.4GHz radio frequency connection, which is less battery intensive and far less prone to lag—plus, everything has a USB port, after all.

 Wireless gaming headsets generally don't use Bluetooth for gaming, due to lag and inconsistent console support.

-If you’re connected via 2.4GHz connection (ie. with a USB dongle) you shouldn’t encounter any perceptible latency or audio-visual lag.
+If you’re connected via a 2.4GHz connection (ie. with a USB dongle) you shouldn’t encounter any perceptible latency or audio-visual lag.
 The presence of perceptible lag could indicate a range issue—something that’s pretty rare within 30 feet of whatever your dongle is plugged into— or a power issue.
-If you’re nearby what your headset is connected to, and the headset is fully charged, excessive latency could indicate a hardware defect.
+If you’re near what your headset is connected to and the headset is fully charged, excessive latency could indicate a hardware defect.

 The same can’t be said for the average Bluetooth connection, which routinely suffers from perceptible lag while gaming (especially if you’re stuck with audio codecs like SBC or AAC).
 That’s why it’s so uncommon among gaming headsets, and when it’s present, it’s always a secondary connection option.